 Try to make the person feel good about life: You can make your friend meet some people who have overcome their habits of substance abuse.
 It will motivate them to improve their life and realize that life is much better without drugs.

 Do not argue: Drugs weaken the ability to think.
 Thus, you must not argue with your friend when he is under the influence of drugs.

 The top drug rehab center in San Diego is Pacific Bay Recovery.
-Over the past decade, the Center’s Board Certified providers have continually refined drug rehab treatments to the point where success rates are over 5 times better than the national average!
+Over the past decade, the Center’s Board Certified providers have continually refined drug rehab treatments to the point where success rates are impressive!
 Most insurance is accepted for treatment, call us today!